-The is available to people with COVID-19 working in high-risk settings such as Aboriginal care, hospital, aged and disability care facilities, including those providing in-home care.
+The High-Risk Settings Pandemic is available to people with COVID-19 working in high-risk settings such as Aboriginal care, hospital, aged and disability care facilities, including those providing in-home care.
 These payments will support workers to isolate if they test positive for COVID-19, protecting their patients and people at a higher risk of becoming very sick.

 Staying home when you have COVID-19 can be challenging.
 You can reach out to your friends, family, and community for support.
 Make sure they stay well by providing 'contactless' assistance.
 This includes things like leaving items at your door or providing social support online or over the phone.

 See tips and checklists for how you can manage your symptoms at home.